saifi2020/Permission25/README.md

 # _Dev Readme - Public Readme below_

 ## Usage
+Please clone the repository, then `git submodule update --init --recursive` to ensure that you have all dependencies downloaded.

 `docker compose up --build` will launch the anvil localnet, the Dapp frontend, and the smart contract builder & tester.

 ## Smart Contracts